kevin-44/WAX_ExpressTrade_Integration/README.md

 ## Calling the API

+Calling the WAX ExpressTrade API implies that you either make a `GET` or `POST` request to `https://api-trade.opskins.com`.

+> **Note**: Calls to `api-trade.opskins.com` should always be performed through the `HTTPS` protocol; otherwise, you will be redirected.

+---

-All endpoints of the [WAX ExpressTrade API](https://github.com/OPSkins/trade-opskins-api) can be called using the same base structure.
+All [endpoints](https://github.com/OPSkins/trade-opskins-api) of the WAX ExpressTrade API can be called using the same base structure.
 For instance, the [GetItems](https://github.com/OPSkins/trade-opskins-api/blob/master/IItem/GetItems.md) endpoint can be called as followed:

 ```
 <?php